Baccega/TensorLibrary/README.md

 The object `tensor_op` is forward-declared and consists of the _functor_ applying the algorithm.

-The following `struct`s are "functors" (in a broader sense) implementing the operations between two elements of type T, which are then placed in the specialized template of the definition for the `operator+`, and `operator*` respectively.
+The following structs are **"functors"** (in a broader sense) implementing the operations between two elements of type T, which are then placed in the specialized template of the definition for the `operator+`, `operator-` and `operator*` respectively.

 ## Bugs